Bosch CORE18V Battery Review – UPDATED

 Cool Under Pressure

 The new Bosch CORE18V battery uses an updated CoolPack design.
 It manages heat in a more efficient way by separating each cell into its own compartment.
 It’s more than just physical separation, though.
 The resin Bosch uses in their CoolPack acts absorbs heat to draw it away from the cells so they run cooler.

 It also uses welds and copper to promote much quicker energy transfer between the cells (AKA reduced resistance).
 Copper offers a significant improvement in energy transfer compared to other metals and the weld is a marked upgrade from simple solder technology.

 So How About that Performance Boost?

-I put the Core18V battery to work in Bosch’s new reciprocating saw – the GSA18V-125 – to see what kind of performance it has against Bosch’s current 6 Ah battery pack.
+I put the Core18V battery to work in Bosch’s newest 18V reciprocating saw – the GSA18V-125 – to see what kind of performance it has against Bosch’s current 6 Ah battery pack.
 Regardless of what battery you use, you’ll want to give the new recip a look.
 It’s an impressive upgrade for Bosch.

 As far as testing goes, I did some controlled environment cutting in 2 x 12 PT, both clean and with nails embedded.
 With a 10-pound weight ensuring consistent downforce, I made dozens of cuts to sort out the numbers.